Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-t_filter_logs_fields/guide.en-gb.md

 ## Requirements

 - Access to the vSphere interface
-- Access to NSX-T Manager or your Syslog/log aggregation system
+- Access to the [OVHcloud Control Panel](/links/manager) (NSX-T must be activated) or your Syslog/log aggregation system
 - Basic understanding of NSX-T firewalling and network traffic

 ## Instructions